The Henry Ford: Weiser Railroad

-The line utilizes a modern replica of a Detroit, Toledo & Milwaukee Railroad (DT&M) roundhouse built in 1884.
+The line utilizes a modern replica of a Detroit, Toledo & Milwaukee Railroad (DT&M) roundhouse built in 1884 in Marshall, Michigan.
 At the time it was opened to the public in 2000, the new DT&M Roundhouse replica was one of only seven working roundhouses open to the public in the United States.
+A hand-operated Pere Marquette Railway turntable, originally built in 1901 in Petoskey, Michigan, is also in use.

 The railroad, unusual for a heritage railroad built purposely for tourism, has a direct connection to the United States National Railroad Network.
 The line to which it connects is a section of the Michigan Line owned by MDOT and is used by Amtrak's Wolverine service, which runs between Chicago, Illinois, and Pontiac, Michigan.
 In the past, Amtrak's Greenfield Village station provided direct access to Greenfield Village near the Weiser Railroad's Smiths Creek Depot for reserved tour groups of twenty or more.
 It was consolidated in December 2014 with the new John D. Dingell Transit Center.
 The new transit center is adjacent to the Henry Ford museum complex and has a gate allowing access to the complex via a short walk.